History of KwaZulu-Natal National Botanical Garden

 The Establishment of the Pietermaritzburg Botanical Garden

-On the 3rd of March, 1874, the Pietermaritzburg Botanical Garden was founded.
+On 3 March 1874, the Pietermaritzburg Botanical Garden was founded.
 It was run by the newly formed Pietermaritzburg Botanical Society until 1969, when it was taken over by the National Botanic Gardens of South Africa.
 In 1991, the Botanical Research Institute and the National Botanical Gardens combined to form the National Botanical Institute.
 The NBI is now the South African National Biodiversity Institute (SANBI) - the present custodians of the Garden.

 The Original Objectives of the Garden

 - Growing plants, primarily trees, for distribution in the colony of Natal